-On April 12, 2019, we amended and restated the Term Loan Credit Agreement that was set to mature on April 25, 2019 ("Term Loan") of \$165 million to establish a 24-month senior unsecured term loan credit facility in an amount up to \$500 million that matures on April 12, 2021.
-We used the \$500 million of borrowings under the new facility to pay down the amounts outstanding under our revolving credit facility described below and to pay off the Term Loan balance.
+On April 12, 2019, we amended and restated the Term Loan Credit Agreement for a \$165 million senior unsecured term loan credit facility that was set to mature on April 25, 2019 ("Term Loan") to establish a 24-month senior unsecured term loan credit facility in an amount up to \$500 million that matures on April 12, 2021.
+We used the \$500 million of borrowings under the new facility to pay down the amounts outstanding under the Revolving Credit Facility and to pay off the Term Loan balance.
+The balance of the amended and restated term loan credit agreement for the new facility ("Amended Term Loan Credit Agreement") was \$380 million as of December 31, 2020 and matures on April 12, 2021.

-All borrowings under the amended term loan credit agreement for the new facility ("Amended Term Loan Credit Agreement") will bear interest at a variable annual rate based on the London Interbank Offered Rate ("LIBOR") or a base rate, at our election, subject to the terms and conditions thereof, plus, in each case, an applicable margin.
+All borrowings under the Amended Term Loan Credit Agreement bear interest at a variable annual rate based on the specified London Interbank Offered Rate ("LIBOR") or a base rate, at our election, subject to the terms and conditions thereof, plus, in each case, an applicable margin.
 We are required to pay a fee on the unused availability under the Amended Term Loan Credit Agreement.
 The Amended Term Loan Credit Agreement contains customary representations, warranties, covenants and events of default, including covenants restricting the incurrence of liens, the incurrence of indebtedness by our subsidiaries and certain fundamental changes involving the Company and our subsidiaries, subject to certain exceptions in each case.
 We must also maintain a specified consolidated leverage ratio and consolidated interest coverage ratio.
-As of December 31, 2019, we were in compliance with these financial covenants.
+As of December 31, 2020, we were in compliance with these financial covenants.
 The occurrence of an event of default under the Amended Term Loan Credit Agreement could result in all loans and other obligations being declared due and payable and the term loan credit facility being terminated.

-On October 11, 2016, we entered into a five-year, senior, unsecured \$1 billion revolving credit agreement (the "Revolving Credit Agreement") that replaced our previously existing \$1 billion senior unsecured revolving credit facility.

-Subject to certain terms and conditions, we may increase the amount of the revolving credit facility under the Revolving Credit Agreement by up to \$500 million in the aggregate.
-We may also obtain up to two one-year extensions of the maturity date of the Revolving Credit Agreement at our request and subject to the agreement of our lenders.
-All committed pro rata borrowings under the revolving credit facility will bear interest at a variable annual rate based on either the LIBOR or base rate, at our election, subject to the terms and conditions thereof, plus, in each case, an applicable margin based on our leverage ratio (as reported in the financial statements delivered pursuant to the Revolving Credit Agreement) or our credit rating.
+On October 11, 2016, we entered into a five-year, senior, unsecured \$1 billion revolving credit agreement (the "Revolving Credit Agreement") for the Revolving Credit Facility, which replaced a \$1 billion senior, unsecured revolving credit facility.
+All committed pro rata borrowings under the Revolving Credit Facility will bear interest at a variable annual rate based on LIBOR or a base rate, at our election, subject to the terms and conditions thereof, plus, in each case, an applicable margin based on our leverage ratio (as reported in the financial statements delivered pursuant to the Revolving Credit Agreement) or our credit rating.
 Subject to specified conditions, we may designate one or more of our subsidiaries as additional borrowers under the Revolving Credit Agreement provided that we guarantee all borrowings and other obligations of any such subsidiaries thereunder.

 The Revolving Credit Agreement contains customary representations, warranties, covenants, events of default and other terms and conditions, including covenants restricting liens, subsidiary debt and mergers, subject to certain exceptions in each case.
 We must also comply with a leverage ratio covenant and an interest coverage ratio covenant.
-As of December 31, 2019, we were in compliance with these financial covenants.
-The occurrence of an event of default under the Revolving Credit Agreement could result in all loans and other obligations under the agreement being declared due and payable and the revolving credit facility being terminated.
-As of December 31, 2019, there were \$10 million in borrowings outstanding under the Revolving Credit Agreement, with an additional \$990 million available for use under the Revolving Credit Agreement as of the end of the year.
-In addition to the credit facilities described above, we have a number of short-term credit facilities consisting of operating lines of credit outside of the U.S.
+As of December 31, 2020, we were in compliance with these financial covenants.
+The occurrence of an event of default under the Revolving Credit Agreement could result in all loans and other obligations under the agreement being declared due and payable and the Revolving Credit Facility being terminated.

+As of December 31, 2020, there were no borrowings outstanding under the Revolving Credit Agreement.
+The Revolving Credit Agreement expires on October 10, 2021.
+In addition to borrowing availability under its Revolving Credit Agreement, the Company has approximately \$1.2 billion of unused operating lines of credit in the various foreign countries in which it operates.